JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 gcc main.c libnative.so
 ```

 The compiler generates an executable called `a.out`.
-We need to run it to see Kotlin code
+We need to run it to see in action the Kotlin code
-being executed from C library in action.
+being executed from C library.
 On Linux, we'll need to include `.` into the `LD_LIBRARY_PATH`
 to let the application know to load the `libnative.so` library from the current folder.

 ## Compiling and Running the Example on Windows

 To start with, we'll need a Microsoft Visual C++ compiler installed that supports a x64_64
 target.
 The easiest way to do this is to have a version of Microsoft Visual Studio installed on
-the Windows machine.
+a Windows machine.

 We will be using the `x64 Native Tools Command Prompt <VERSION>` console.
 We'll see the
 shortcut to open the console in the start menu.
 It comes with a Microsoft Visual Studio
 package.

 On Windows, Dynamic libraries are included either via a generated static library wrapper
-or with manual code which deals with the [LoadLibrary](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684175.aspx)
+or with manual code, which deals with the [LoadLibrary](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684175.aspx)
 or similar Win32API functions.
 We will follow the first option and generate the static wrapper library
 for the `libnative.dll` on our own.